adobe-apiplatform/umapi-documentation/docs/en/api/ActionsCmds.md

 ## User action examples

-Create a [Federated ID](glossary.md#federatedId) and add the user to the Product Profiles 'Photoshop' and 'Illustrator', then remove them from the user group 'devOps'.
+Create a [Federated ID](glossary.md#federatedId) and add the user to the Product Profiles 'Photoshop' and 'Illustrator'.
 The user is identified by passing the username and domain.
 ```json
 {
   "user" : "jdoe",